Shimon Peres: Oslo peace process with Palestine

 Rabin's 1992 campaign for Labor had primarily been run on the idea of negotiating peace with the Palestinians.
 This campaign had succeeded as a peaceful resolution to the Israeli-Palestinian conflict was popular among the Israeli public at the time.
 The twenty-fifth government of Israel was arguably more pro-peace government than any previous Israeli government.
-Rabin's government would begin negotiations with the Yasser Arafat-led Palestinian Liberation Organization (PLO).
+It would begin negotiations with the Yasser Arafat-led Palestine Liberation Organization (PLO).

 Peres was involved in secret peace negotiations between Prime Minister Rabin's government and Arafat's PLO organization.
 These negotiations were held over several months in 1992 and 1993.
 As part of the negotiations, Peres secretly flew to Oslo, Norway on 19 August 1993.
 The ultimate agreement outlined a peace process between Israel and Palestine, which would include the establishment of an interim Palestinian government within both the Gaza Strip and the West Bank.
-On 13 September 1993, Peres signed the initial Oslo I Accord on behalf of the Israeli government at in a ceremony at the United States' White House, with Rabin in attendance.
+On 13 September 1993, Peres signed the initial Oslo I Accord on behalf of the Israeli government in a ceremony at the United States' White House, with Rabin in attendance.

 In 1994, in recognition of the Oslo Accords, Peres, Rabin and Arafat were jointly awarded the Nobel Peace Prize.
 This was the second (and most recent) instance in which an Israeli was awarded the Nobel Peace Prize.
 Then-Prime Minister Menachem Begin had previously jointly received the honor with Egyptian President Anwar Sadat in 1978.
 This was also the second time that the award had been given in recognition of middle east peacemaking efforts, with the 1978 award having been the previous instance of this.
 The awarding of the prize to the three has not been without controversy.
 After it was decided they would be given the award, Kåre Kristiansen resigned from the Nobel Peace Prize committee in protest of Arafat receiving the award, believing Arafat to be, "too tainted by violence, terror and torture".
 In 2002, a number of members of the Norwegian committee that awards the annual Nobel Peace Prize would state they regretted that Mr. Peres's prize could not be recalled.
 Because he had not acted to prevent Israel's re-occupation of Palestinian territory, he had not lived up to the ideals he expressed when he accepted the prize, and he was involved in human rights abuses.

 Negotiations on further terms continued, with Peres continuing to be an integral player.
 On 28 September 1995, Rabin and Arafat jointly signed a second major agreement, which has popularly been referred to as "Oslo II".